 Do you know the difference between contingency reserves and operating funds?

-Operating funds are funds that our real estate brokerage uses to pay for our business.
+Operating funds are funds that our real estate brokerage uses to fund our business.
 Operating funds are our money.
 However, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

-In Fleetwood At Slate Run, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
+In Northern Virginia, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for purchasers (and sometimes sellers) as we'll as contingency reserve funds for property owners.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for purchasers (and sometimes sellers) as we'll as contingency reserve funds for real estate investors.

 Contingency reserve is a special type of escrow.